jundalisay/sp/content/en/research/schopenhauer/world/chapter-57.md

 the laborious voyage, and worse for him than all the rocks from which he has escaped.

-Now it is well worth observing that, on the one hand,[404] the suffering and misery of life may easily increase to such an extent that death itself, in the flight from which the whole of life consists, becomes desirable, and we hasten towards it voluntarily; and again, on the other hand, that as soon as want
+The suffering and misery of life may easily increase to such an extent that death itself, in the flight from which the whole of life consists, becomes desirable, and we hasten towards it voluntarily; and again, on the other hand, that as soon as want